xmidt-org/caduceus/README.md

     # (Optional) defaults to no sha1 hmac.
     "secret" : "secret",

-    # On failure how many times to retry the url for the event.
-    # (Optional) defaults to the configured value on the server
-    "max_retry_count": 3,

     # Alternative urls to send requests too.
 A list of server urls to use in
     # round robin for sending events.
     # (Optional) defaults to no alternative urls.